thorrak/brewpi-esp8266/docs/INSTALL.md

 1. Log into the Raspberry Pi, and change user to brewpi (`sudo su brewpi`)
 2. Copy the default configuration file (`cp ~/settings/config.cfg.example ~/settings/config.cfg`)
 3. Open the configuration file with your favorite text editor (I prefer `nano`)
-4. Update the configuration as follows:
+4. Update the configuration as follows: (Note - You will only need one of these - WiFi for the WiFi firmware, Serial for the serial firmware)

 ####WiFi Config:
 `wwwPath = /var/www/html`